cncf/tag-security/community/assessments/projects/flux/self-assessment.md

 ### Development Pipeline

 All code is maintained on GitHub.
-The project enforces security best practices across its repositories and offers guidance to SIGs and contributors.
+The project enforces security best practices across its repositories and offers guidance to contributors.
 All Flux CD GitHub repositories are available at: [https://github.com/fluxcd](https://github.com/fluxcd).

 ### Contributions and Changes

 - Code changes are submitted via Pull Requests (PRs).
-Contributors must sign a Contributor License Agreement (CLA).
+Contributors must sign off on commits using the Developer Certificate of Origin (DCO) to certify that they have the right to submit the code and that it is not subject to any third-party licenses.
 - Direct commits to the main branch are disallowed; all changes undergo peer review and CI checks.
 - GitHub branch protection rules enforce review and testing workflows.
 - Commit signing is required for maintainers and encouraged for all contributors.